Rheaazarraga/pokedex/README.md

 # Basic Pokedex
 ---
-This repository was created by [Rhea Azarraga](https://github.com/Rheaazarraga) for the purpose of allowing students to create a basic Pokédex web application.
+This repository was created by [Rhea Azarraga](https://github.com/Rheaazarraga) during a Live-Online code along workshop hosted by Hack Reactor for the purpose of allowing students to create a basic Pokédex web application.

 ## DISCLAIMER
 ---